Brian Kibler

-Brian McCormick Kibler (born September 7, 1980) is an American collectible card game player, game designer, and streamer.
-In 2016 Kibler helped design Drawing Dead.
+Brian McCormick Kibler is an American collectible card game player, game designer, and streamer.
 Previously, he designed Ascension: Chronicle of the Godslayer with Justin Gary, Rob Dougherty and John Fiorillo, and worked on Chaotic and SolForge and was the lead designer of the World of Warcraft Trading Card Game.
-As of 2016, he is a design consultant for Eternal, in addition to streaming and casting Hearthstone and certain associated tournaments.

 Kibler is also a professional card player, and has had great success at Magic: The Gathering with five Pro Tour Top 8s, winning Pro Tour Austin in 2009 and Pro Tour Honolulu in 2012.
 He also has 13 Grand Prix Top 8s, winning three of them including the first one held in the 1997–98 season and most recently Grand Prix Sendai.
 In August 2004, he won the inaugural VS System Pro Circuit event taking home $40,000 and a spot in history as the game's first champion.
 Owing to a pause in his career, he was finally inducted into the Hall of Fame in 2010.